SubhasriDasari/Hangman-python-project/README.md

 End-of-Game Alerts:

-🎉 If you win: "You guessed it!
+ If you win: "You guessed it!
 You survived!"

-😢 If you lose: "You ran out of attempts.
+If you lose: "You ran out of attempts.
 Word was '...'."

 Input Validation: Prevents non-letter or multi-character input.

-🧱 Technologies Used
+ Technologies Used:
 Language: Python

 GUI Library: Tkinter